ebanx-integration/ebanx-magento/README.md

 Coming soon!

 ## Changelog
+* 1.1.1: updated the UpdatePaymentMethods action to use the fake API, removed installments from checkout mode
 * 1.1.0: implemented direct checkout (full mode)
 * 1.0.7: fixed wrong installment values when using multiple currencies
 * 1.0.6: fixed wrong totals when using many shipping methods